qwolfplay/snowball-core/README.md

 # Snowball Core
-Simplt and lightweight functions useful in a lot of my C++ projects
+Simple and lightweight functions/classes useful in a lot of my C++ projects

-P.S. don't expect a lot from this, this is not a framework but feel free to use it if you need to ;3
+> don't expect a lot from this, this is not a framework but feel free to use it if you need to ;3